1980–81 Football League

 The 1980–81 season was the 82nd completed season of The Football League.
+This was the final league season with two points for win.

 Ron Saunders completed the revival of Birmingham club Aston Villa, as they won the First Division for the first time in 71 years.
 Villa competed in a two-horse race with Ipswich Town during the final stages of the season, eventually finishing four points ahead of the Suffolk side.
 Defending champions Liverpool slipped to fifth place, but compensated for this by winning the European Cup and their first League Cup.
 Manchester United failed to finish in the top five, a shortcoming that cost Dave Sexton his job as manager; he was succeeded by Ron Atkinson, who had finished fourth in the league and reached the UEFA Cup quarter-finals with an impressive West Bromwich Albion side – who would suffer a rapid decline after Atkinson's departure.

 Crystal Palace endured a dreadful season with just six wins, all at home.
 They were joined in relegation to the Second Division by Norwich City and Leicester City.

 FA Cup holders West Ham United returned to the First Division by becoming Second Division champions.
 Also promoted were Notts County and Swansea City, the Welsh club completing a meteoric rise under John Toshack by going from the Fourth Division to the First in just four years.
 Both Bristol clubs were relegated, along with Preston North End.

 In the Third Division, Rotherham United were champions, with Barnsley and Charlton Athletic also promoted.
 Hull City, Blackpool and Colchester United were relegated, as were Sheffield United, who just seven years earlier had finished sixth in the First Division.

 The Fourth Division saw Southend United finish as champions, with Lincoln City, Doncaster Rovers and Wimbledon occupying the other promotion places.
 There were no movements between the Fourth Division and the Alliance Premier League as the re-election system went in favour of the league's bottom four clubs.

-Final league tables and results

-The tables and results below are reproduced here in the exact form that they can be found at The Rec.Sport.Soccer Statistics Foundation website, with home and away statistics separated.

-During the first five seasons of the league, that is, until the season 1893–94, re-election process concerned the clubs which finished in the bottom four of the league.
-From the 1894–95 season and until the 1920–21 season the re-election process was required of the clubs which finished in the bottom three of the league.
-From the 1922–23 season on it was required of the bottom two teams of both Third Division North and Third Division South.
-Since the Fourth Division was established in the 1958–59 season, the re-election process has concerned the bottom four clubs in that division.